 - Financial – such as taking away the other person’s money, or not letting them get a job

 Domestic abuse doesn’t just happen once, it’s not just an argument or a falling out.
 Grown-ups use domestic abuse to control other people.
-If someone in your family is abusive, remember it’s not your fault and it’s not the person who is being abused’s fault either.
+If someone in your family is abusive, remember it’s not your fault and the person being abused is not at fault either.

-The police will come to your house and talk to your mum, dad or any other adults.
+The police will come to your house and talk to the adults involved.
 They may even talk to you.
 They should make sure you are okay and have not been hurt.

-They may take away the person who was violent, shouting at or threatening your mum.
-Whatever happens you should remember that it is not your fault and your dad, step-dad or mum’s boyfriend/girlfriend has got themself into trouble.
+They may take away the person who was abusive.
+Whatever happens you should remember that it is not your fault and the abuser has got themself into trouble by committing a crime.

 If you are not in danger, the best thing you can do is speak to an adult you trust about what is happening.
 Maybe someone like a teacher, or perhaps a relative.
 You can also get in touch with an organisation like Childline (0800 1111) or the NSPCC (0808 800 5000) – calls are free and you don’t even have to give them your name.